 - Use Brevital outside of its medical use

 - Hide Brevital use from friends, family

 If you or someone you know abuses Brevital and experiences physical and/or psychological changes after stopping, you are likely in withdrawal.
 Withdrawal symptoms include:

 - Muscle pain

 Seek emergency medical help if you or your loved one is experiencing seizures.
 Call 911 or take the affected person to a nearby hospital emergency room.
-If you are experiencing any of these symptoms and they have not reached the stage of being life-threatening, then it is important that you seek professional addiction treatment as soon as possible.
+If you are experiencing any of these symptoms, and they have not reached the stage of being life-threatening, then it is critical that you seek professional addiction treatment as soon as possible.